haurog/Warrant-Canary/README.md

 * Run `npm install` in project root to install dependencies.
 * Run ganache on port: `8545`
 * Run truffle `truffle test`
+* Code coverage can be tested with `truffle run coverage`

 ### Deployment